varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 In this case the new objects inherit from the Address table, they select from the same source table but use different queries and load to different staging tables.

 * They have `UseInheritedName` set to `Y` as the data will be loaded from the inherited table from the source (the main part of the query).
-* They have `SameAsInherited` set to `N` as they will have other columns added through the join condition and will load to a different staging table.
+* They have `SameAsInherited` left empty (or set to `N`) as they will have other columns added through the join condition and will load to a different staging table.
-* There are using a join clause to join through the CustomerAddress table to the Customer table
+* There are using a `JOIN` clause to join through the CustomerAddress table to the Customer table
-* They have Where clause filters applied to load different rows.
+* They have a `WHERE` clause filter applied to load different rows.
-* The ModelObjectType is set to Satellite as these will be attributes associated with the Customer entity
+* The `ModelObjectType` is set to `Satellite` as these will be attributes associated with the Customer entity

 Column Metadata